-If you are part of the Piktochart For Teams plan, then your email address and name will be visible to others in your team account.
+If you have invited additional collaborators to your Piktochart account, your email address and name will be visible to them.

-We use third party services to help us provide some of our services (eg: web hosting, data storage, communication, customer support, payment, maintenance, development and analysis etc).
-These third parties will only have access to data relevant for the service they provide.
-They are obligated to not share with others or use your data for any other purposes.
+We use third-party services to help us provide some of our services (e.g., web hosting, data storage, communication, customer support, payment, maintenance, development and analysis, etc.).
+These third parties will only have access to data relevant to the service they provide.
+They are obligated not to share with others or use your data for any other purposes.
 Below is a list of the third parties that we use and the data that we share with them:

 |Category||Party Name & Product||Why do we share?||What do we share?|